- Do I have to reserve my spot(s) in advance?

 - What if I get hungry or thirsty?

 Sea Spirit has snacks and beverages available for purchase and/or feel free to bring your own snacks aboard.
+We are licensed with the California Alcoholic Beverage Control Board or ABC which prohibits patrons from bring alcohol on board.
+However, we are proud pourers of some amazing local craft beers and local wines.

 - Are gift certificates available?